hongyi-zhao/dockerfile/README.md

 ```

 ## Extend the base image as you wish
 For the definition of related variables, see [here](https://github.com/hongyi-zhao/dockerfile/blob/master/deepin/environment).
-Add your desired applications, for example, `firefox`, create and build from a custom Dockerfile with this image as a base:
+Add your desired applications, for example, `firefox`, and build a custom image from a Dockerfile based on this image:
 ```
 FROM hongyizhao/deepin-desktop:${DEEPIN_RELEASE}
 RUN apt-get update && \